National Vision (EYE)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in National Vision.

-National Vision doesn’t pass our quality test.
-For starters, its revenue growth was uninspiring over the last six years.
+National Vision falls short of our quality standards.
+For starters, its revenue has declined over the last three years.
 And while its admirable gross margins are a wonderful starting point for the overall profitability of the business, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 On top of that, its declining physical locations suggests its demand is falling.

-National Vision’s P/E ratio based on the next 12 months is 37.6x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - you can find more timely opportunities elsewhere.
+National Vision’s P/E ratio based on the next 12 months is 30.8x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $20.40 on the company (compared to the current share price of $22.69), implying they don’t see much short-term potential in National Vision.
+Wall Street analysts have a consensus one-year price target of $32.90 on the company (compared to the current share price of $28.63).